Peakboard/peakboard-templates.github.io/_extensions/ODataV4/cn.md

 ---
 layout: extension
-title: OdataV4 - Peakboard Extension
+title: OData V4 - Peakboard Extension
-title_text: OdataV4
+title_text: OData V4
 by: Peakboard
 description:
-  - about to come
+  - The Peakboard Designer natively supports older versions of the OData protocol.
+To connect services with the OData V4 protocol as a data source in Peakboard, you can use this extension.
+OData is an open protocol that allows you to create and use RESTful APIs.
+With our extension, you can read the APIs that return the data in JSON format.
 lang: cn
 weight: 1000
-isDraft: true
+isDraft: false
 ref: odatav4
 image: OdataV4_Extension_Logo.png
 image_thumbnail: OdataV4_Extension_Logo_thumbnail.png